vehiloco/crypto-checker/README.md

 ## Stub files

-The Crypto Checker supplies some default stub files which contain the rules of which algorithms or providers are allowed to use.
+The Crypto Checker supplies some well-formed default stub files which contain the rules of which algorithms or providers are allowed to use.
 You can also create your own stub files as your need.

 - [hardwarebacked.astub](src/main/java/org/checkerframework/checker/crypto/hardwarebacked.astub):